genesiscommunitysuccess/docs/docs/04_tutorials/01_building-an-application/10_set-up-user-permissions.md

 ```

 :::tip
-Take a look inside the **auth-permissions.auto.xml** file in generated/cfg.
+Take a look inside the **auth-permissions.auto.xml** file in the folder **generated/cfg**.
 You are about to run  `genesisInstall`, which will create a new version of this file with your changes in it.
 If you copy the contents of the file, you will be able to compare the old and new versions and see the effect of your changes.
 :::

+Run `killServer --all` to stop any processes that are currently running. (`remap` won’t work if any server processes are running.)

 Run `genesisInstall`

 Run `remap --commit`

-As *remap** runs, it shows you the details of the changed tables.
+As `remap` runs, it shows you the details of the changed tables.
 You will be prompted to confirm the changes.

 ![](/img/remap-table-changes.png)

 Input **y** to confirm.
- Note: remap won’t work if any server processes are currently running.

-After this, go to the USER_ATTRIBUTES table and run **DbMon** to set the ACCESS_TYPE field for JaneDoe to be ENTITY (instead of ALL).
+After this, go to the USER_ATTRIBUTES table and run `DbMon` to set the ACCESS_TYPE field for JaneDoe to be ENTITY (instead of ALL).
 To do this, run `DBMON`, then:

 1. Set the table to `USER_ATTRIBUTES`.
 2. Find JaneDoe with the command `qsearch USER_NAME--"JaneDoe"`
 This finds the record for Jane Doe.
 ![](/img/find-janedoe.png)
-3. Run the following **DbMon**commands:
+3. Run the following `DbMon` commands:
 `set ACCESS_TYPE ENTITY"`
 `writeMode`
 `update USER_ATTRIBUTES_BY_USER_NAME`